themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 import os, shutil
 ```
 ### Connect to the surfsara handle server
 To connect to the epic server you need to provide a prefix and a password.
-This information is stored in a json file *credentials_test* and should look like this:
+This information is stored in a json file *credentials* and should look like this:
 ```sh
 {
     "baseuri": "https://epic3.storage.surfsara.nl/v2_test/handles/",